softworkz/emby-wiki/Authentication.md

 * The HasPassword property will indicate if a user has a password that requires entry, but always display the password field on a manual entry form.

+* Clients are free to completely forego a visible user list and simply present a traditional login form.
+In this case, none of the above api calls will be necessary.

 ## Authenticating a user

 * Authenticate using /Users/{Name}/AuthenticateByName.
 There is currently no response body sent back.
 A 200 status code indicates success, while anything in the 400 or 500 range indicates failure.